mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Other images, like the Tango database, TangoTest device or mTango server shall be pulled from the Docker registry.
-TangoJS Panel application is going be accessible at `http://{container-ip}:8080` address immediately after start of all the services.
+TangoJS Panel application is going be accessible at `http://{container-ip}:8080` address immediately after the start of all the services.

 \ \